wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/office-add-ins-sso/includes/7-exercise-outlook-sso.md

 const response = await sso.getGraphData(exchangeResponse.access_token, endpoint, urlParams);
 ```

-Next, locate and open the **./src/helpers/documentHelper.js** file.
+Next, locate, and open the **./src/helpers/documentHelper.js** file.

 Find the method `writeDataToOutlook()`.
 You'll replace the contents of this method to build an HTML string of the upcoming meetings returned from the Microsoft Graph request and add the list to the current email.